chintanagrawal97/calendar-app/README.md

 # Calendar App

 A calendar app build using react and redux.
+In this app you can add/edit/delete reminder and todo.

 ## Homepage
 ![Screenshot (196)](https://user-images.githubusercontent.com/20434963/56573952-c2b0f480-65df-11e9-8833-09ac5487b406.png)